Uses: Utility – eggs. Sex-linked hybrids

 Colours: Dark Red almost Mahogany.
-A Rhode Island White does exist but is not very well known.
+A Rhode Island White does exist but is not well-known.

 Useful to Know: Rhode Island Reds are a prolific layer of light brown eggs.
 Males of some strains can be aggressive during the breeding season.
 The Rhode Island Red has been used extensively over the years to create many of the commercial hybrid layers we see today.

-Photo: Rhode Island Red Bantam Male that won Champion Rhode Island Red at the Federation show 2012.
+Photo: Rhode Island Red Bantam Male at the Federation show 2012.
 Owned by Jim Benson.

 The Rhode Island Red entered the American Standard of perfection in 1904 and the British Poultry Standards in 1909.